top of page

 • K: 100%

-This blend gives the black more depth and richness—especially useful when you're working with:
+This blend gives the black more depth and richness.
+It's especially useful when you're working with:

 • Large black areas